Large butterfly Cayley graphs and digraphs: Introduction

 The goal of the \emph{degree--diameter problem} is to determine the largest possible order of a graph or digraph, perhaps restricted to some special class, with given maximum (out)degree and diameter.
 For an overview of progress on a wide variety of approaches to this problem, see the survey by Miller \& {\v{S}}ir{\'a}{\v{n}}~\cite{MS2013}.

 Our concern here is with large \emph{Cayley} graphs and digraphs.
-Recall that, for a group $G$ and a unit-free subset $S$ of $G$, the \emph{Cayley digraph} of $G$ generated by $S$ has vertex set $G$ and a directed edge from $g$ to $gs$ for all $g\in G$ and $s\in S$.
+Recall that, for a group $G$ and a unit-free generating subset $S$ of $G$, the \emph{Cayley digraph} of $G$ generated by $S$ has vertex set $G$ and a directed edge from $g$ to $gs$ for all $g\in G$ and $s\in S$.
 If $S$ is symmetric, i.e. $S=S^{-1}$, then the corresponding undirected simple graph is the \emph{Cayley graph} of $G$ generated by $S$.
-The Cayley (di)graph is thus regular of (out)degree $|S|$.
+The Cayley (di)graph is thus regular of (out)degree $|S|$ and vertex-transitive.

 We are interested in graphs and digraphs of degree~$d$ and diameter $k$, for arbitrary large $k$ and varying $d$.
-If a construction yields graphs of order $n_{d,k}$, we say that it has \emph{asymptotic order} $f(d,k)$ if
+If a construction yields graphs of order $n_{d,k}$, we say that it has \emph{asymptotic order} $f(d,k)$ if, for fixed $k$,